MarcianoSalazar/Salazar-CSEL302-2B/README.md

 **Question: Is performance strongly dependent on attention?**

 Yes, performance is strongly dependent on attention in this model.
 The only way performance can increase is when `attention > 0.6`, which means attention is a necessary condition for performance growth.
 However, performance never decreases in the base model, so once students gain performance points, they keep them even when attention is low.
-This means the relationship is asymmetric — attention is required to gain performance, but losing attention does not directly reduce performance.
+This means the relationship is asymmetric, attention is required to gain performance, but losing attention does not directly reduce performance.

 ---